MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsection{Dihedral scans}

 Next, we evaluate the performance of the MACE-OFF23 models on dihedral scans of drug-like molecules.
 This task is routinely carried out using quantum mechanical methods to create reference data for parameterizing classical empirical force field dihedral terms~\cite{horton2022open}.
-The task is particularly challenging, as constrained geometry optimisations can be difficult to converge if the potential energy surface is not smooth, as has been observed in particular for the ANI family of potentials~\cite{hao2022ani_geom_opt}.
+The task is particularly challenging, as constrained geometry optimizations can be difficult to converge if the potential energy surface is not smooth, as has been observed for example for the ANI-1x potential~\cite{hao2022ani_geom_opt}.